James Woodforde and Yarmouth

 Yarmouth is an antient town, much older than Norwich; and at present, tho' not standing on so much ground, yet better built; much more compleat; for number of inhabitants, not much inferior; and for wealth, trade and advantage of its situation, infinitely superior to Norwich.
 It is plac'd on a peninsula between the River Yare and the sea; and two last lying parallel to one another, and the town in the middle.
 The River lies on the west-side of the town and being grown very large and deep, by a conflux of all the rivers on this side of the county, forms the Haven; and the town facing to the west also, and open to the River, makes the finest key [quay] in England, if not in Europe, not inferior even to that of Marseilles.

-Defoe makes it clear that Yarmouth is a trading port and a seaward-looking town, as does Dickens when David Copperfield journeys from London to Yarmouth to take leave of Ham Peggotty in his sadness and solitude:
+Defoe makes it clear that Yarmouth is both a trading port and a seaward-looking town, as Dickens does when David Copperfield travels from London to Yarmouth to bid farewell to Ham Peggotty in his sadness and solitude:

 When the day broke, it blew harder and harder.
 I had been in Yarmouth when the seamen said it blew great guns, but I had never known the like of this, or anything approaching to it . . .
 I put up at the old inn, and went down to look at the sea; staggering along the street, which was strewn with sand and seaweed, and with flying blotches of sea-foam . . .
 The tremendous sea itself, when I could find sufficient pause to look at it, in the agitation of the blinding wind, the flying stones and sand, and the awful noise, confounded me.
 As the high watery walls came rolling in, and, at their highest, tumbled into surf, they looked as if the least would engulf the town.